intel/QAT_Engine/README.md

         Param4.
 When retrieving fd's it is usual to first request how many instances there are with the GET_NUM_CRYPTO_INSTANCES message and then use a for loop to iterate through the instances starting from 0 and use this message to retrieve the fd for each instance.
 This message must be sent if required after the engine has been initialized.
 ```

-## Intel&reg; Quickassist Technology OpenSSL\* Engine Build Flags
+## Intel&reg; Quickassist Technology OpenSSL\* Engine Build Options

-The following is a list of the compile flags that can be used when
+The following is a list of the options that can be used with the
-building the Intel&reg; Quickassist Technology OpenSSL\* Engine:
+`./configure` command when building the Intel&reg; Quickassist Technology
+OpenSSL\* Engine:

 ```
-    -DOPENSSL_DISABLE_QAT_RSA/-DOPENSSL_ENABLE_QAT_RSA
+    Mandatory

+    --with-qat_dir=/path/to/qat_driver
+        Specify the path to the source code of the Intel&reg; Quickassist Technology Driver.
+If you do not specify this the build will fail.

+    --with-qat_install_dir=/path/to/qat_driver/build
+        Specify the path to the location of the Intel&reg; Quickassist Technology Driver library files.
+If you do not specify this the link will fail.

+    --with-openssl_dir=/path/to/openssl
+        Specify the path to the top level of the OpenSSL\* source code.
+        If you do not specify this the build will fail.

+    --with-openssl_install_dir=/path/to/openssl_install
+        Specify the path to the top level where the OpenSSL\* build was installed to.
+This is needed so that the qat.so engine library can be copied into the folder containing the other dynamic engines when you run 'make install'.
+If you do not specify this then 'make install' will fail.

+    Optional

+    --with-cmd_dir=/path/to/common_memory_driver
+        Specify the path to the top level folder containing the Common Memory Driver.
+The Common Memory Driver is an alternative pinned contiguous memory driver that is distributed with the Intel&reg;
+        Quickassist Technology Driver.
+It can be used instead of the supplied qat_contig_mem memory driver.
+Specifying this parameter will cause the engine to be built to use the Common Memory Driver rather than the default qat_contig_mem driver.

+    --with-upstream_driver_cmd_dir=/path/to/common_memory_driver
+        Specify the path to the top level folder containing the Common Memory Driver.
+The Upstream Intel&req; Quickassist Technology Driver uses the Common Memory Driver by default but requires the Common Memory Driver shared userspace library to be linked into the engine.
+Specifying this option tells the linker that the engine is being linked against the Upstream Intel&reg; Quickassist Technology Driver and the path to the needed Common Memory Driver library.
+Specifying this path does not mean the engine will use the Common Memory Driver for its internal contiguous pinned memory allocations.
+If that is also required then the --with-cmd_dir option should also be specified pointing to the same location.
+        If you are building on a system with the Upstream Intel&reg;
+        Quickassist Technology Driver then it is Mandatory to specify this option.

+    --disable-qat_rsa/--enable-qat_rsa
         Disable/Enable Intel&reg; Quickassist Technology
         RSA offload (enabled by default)

-    -DOPENSSL_DISABLE_QAT_DSA/-DOPENSSL_ENABLE_QAT_DSA
+    --disable-qat_dsa/--enable-qat_dsa
         Disable/Enable Intel&reg; Quickassist Technology
         DSA offload (enabled by default)

-    -DOPENSSL_DISABLE_QAT_DH/-DOPENSSL_ENABLE_QAT_DH
+    --disable-qat_dh/--enable-qat_dh
         Disable/Enable Intel&reg; Quickassist Technology
         DH offload (enabled by default)

-    -DOPENSSL_DISABLE_QAT_ECDH/-DOPENSSL_ENABLE_QAT_ECDH
+    --disable-qat_ecdh/--enable-qat_ecdh
         Disable/Enable Intel&reg; Quickassist Technology
         ECDH offload (enabled by default)

-    -DOPENSSL_DISABLE_QAT_ECDSA/-DOPENSSL_ENABLE_QAT_ECDSA
+    --disable-qat_ecdsa/--enable-qat_ecdsa
         Disable/Enable Intel&reg; Quickassist Technology
         ECDSA offload (enabled by default)

-    -DOPENSSL_DISABLE_QAT_CIPHERS/-DOPENSSL_ENABLE_QAT_CIPHERS
+    --disable-qat_ciphers/--enable-qat_ciphers
         Disable/Enable Intel&reg; Quickassist Technology
         Chained Cipher offload (enabled by default)

-    -DOPENSSL_DISABLE_QAT_PRF/-DOPENSSL_ENABLE_QAT_PRF
+    --disable-qat_prf/--enable-qat_prf
         Disable/Enable Intel&reg; Quickassist Technology
         PRF offload (enabled by default)

-    -DQAT_DEBUG
+    --disable-qat_debug/--enable-qat_debug
-        Enable debug output to aid debugging.
+        Disable/Enable debug output to aid debugging.
 Warning: This option should never be enabled in a production environment as it may output private key information to the console/logs and may also introduce side channel timing attack vulnerabilities (disabled by default).

-    -DQAT_WARN
+    --disable-qat_warnings/--enable-qat_warnings
-        Enable warnings to aid debugging.
+        Disable/Enable warnings to aid debugging.
 Warning: This option should never be left on in a production environment as it may introduce side channel timing attack vulnerabilities (disabled by default).

-    -DQAT_MEM_DEBUG
+    --disable-qat_mem_debug/--enable-qat_mem_debug
-        Enable debug output from the userspace memory management code to aid debugging.
+        Disable/Enable debug output from the userspace memory management code to aid debugging.
 This option produces quite verbose output hence why it is separate to the standard debug.
 Warning: This option should never be enabled in a production environment as it may output private key information to the console/logs and may also introduce side channel timing attack vulnerabilities (disabled by default).

-    -DQAT_MEM_WARN
+    --disable-qat_mem_warnings/--enable-qat_mem_warnings
-        Enable warnings from the userspace memory management code to aid debugging.
+        Disable/Enable warnings from the userspace memory management code to aid debugging.
 Warning: This option should never be left on in a production environment as it may introduce side channel timing attack vulnerabilities (disabled by default).

+    --disable-multi_thread/--enable-multi_thread
+        Disable/Enable an alternative way of managing within userspace the pinned contiguous memory allocated by the qat_contig_mem driver.
+This alternative method will give improved performance in a multi-threaded environment by making the slab pools thread local to avoid locking between threads.
+Although this can give better performance there are several drawbacks such as the memory slabs will be utilized less efficiently, and you cannot allocate in one thread and free in another thread.
+        Running in this mode also does not support processes that fork (disabled by default).

+    --disable-qat_mux/--enable-qat_mux
+        Disable/Enable support for building using the Mux mode of the Intel&reg; Quickassist Technology Driver.
+Mux mode allows you to mix Intel&reg; Communications Chipset 8900 to 8920 Series hardware and Intel&reg; Communications Chipset 8925 to 8955 Series hardware within the same system using a common driver interface.
+You should only specify this option if using a mixture of hardware (disabled by default).

+    --with-cc-opt="parameters"
+        Sets additional parameters that will be added to the CFLAGS variable at compile time.

+    --with-ld-opt="parameters"
+        Sets additional parameters that will be used during linking.
 ```

 ## Legal